British Labour leader Corbyn set to back second Brexit referendum: report

 Corbyn, who has so far said the option of a second referendum should be kept on the table, is under pressure to endorse one without qualification.
 The prospect poses a dilemma as many of the party’s supporters backed Brexit.

+Corbyn himself on Monday had said that the British public should be asked again to give its verdict on Brexit, either through a general election or a second referendum.

+“With the Conservatives disintegrating and unable to govern, and parliament deadlocked, this issue will have to go back to the people, whether through a general election or a public vote,” Corbyn had said, adding the party would have discussions on the way forward.

-Reporting by Bhargav Acharya in Bengaluru; Editing by Tom Brown
+Reporting by Bhargav Acharya in Bengaluru; Editing by Tom Brown and Sandra Maler